zedlopez/ifm/The Recipe Book.md

 ^^{characters (people): accepting gifts}^^{giving it to+action+}
 By default, Inform characters are a bit grudging about giving and sharing objects: they react with disinterest when they're shown things and refuse everything they're offered.

-If we'd like to change this, we can simply remove the default "block giving" rule, as in
+If we'd like to change this, we can simply remove the default `block giving rule`, as in

 	The block giving rule is not listed in the check giving it to rules.